maykinmedia/objects-api/docs/api/authentication.rst

 Both the Objecttypes API and the Objects API support token authentication (or bearer authentication), which means that everyone who has the security token can access the API.
-Tokens are configured in the admin page.
+Tokens are configured in the admin.

 Objecttypes API
 ===============